INN/docs/projects/revenue-development-sprints/readme.md

-# INN Revenue Development Sprints
+# INN Earned Revenue Development Sprints

 INN and its members occasionally organize "sprints" on topics that are vital to a news organization's long-term sustainability.
+Earned revenue development sprints focus on building a plan to generate earned revenue as a way of reducing dependence on foundation funding in the long term.

 **Structure** A revenue development sprint takes place over three weeks, with one hour-long meeting via Google Hangout each week.